christianh814/openshift-toolbox/operators/docs/clusterd.md

   - '*'
 ```

-Edit the `deploy/role_binding.yaml` file to have the namespace you will deploy the operator on.
+Edit the `deploy/role_binding.yaml` file to have the namespace you will deploy the operator on under `.subjects.namespace`.
 It should look like this.

 ```
 kind: ClusterRoleBinding
 apiVersion: rbac.authorization.k8s.io/v1
 metadata:
   name: welcome-php-operator
-  namespace: welcome-php-operator
-subjects: welcome-php-operator
+subjects:
 - kind: ServiceAccount
   name: welcome-php-operator
+  namespace: welcome-php-operator
 roleRef:
   kind: ClusterRole
   name: welcome-php-operator